djmitche/web-explainers/sec-ch-ua-form-factor.md

 introduce new opportunities for site customization.

-Historically, sites have derived the form-factor of a user-agent through some combination of the user-agent string, the `Sec-CH-UA-Mobile` header, and screen size.
+Historically, sites have derived the form-factor of a user-agent through some combination of the user-agent string, the `Sec-CH-UA-Mobile` hint, and screen size.
 The signal from these sources is unclear, and incorrect derivations lead to poor user experience, such as a desktop site designed for mouse and keyboard interaction appearing on a television.